Bucketlist Travels logo

 Place to Stay

-While this affordable camp does have little treats – a swimming pool, riverside bar, and meals served in the bush – you’re here for the experience rather than the creature comforts.
-Big Five: No rhino.
+While the camp does have little treats, such as a swimming pool, riverside bar, and meals served in the bush, it isn’t a designer retreat – you’re here for the experience rather than the creature comforts.

 Extra beds